KevinTheMix/CheatSheets/Erlang.md

 # Erlang

 Erlang is a functional programming language written in C, Prolog & itself and intended primarily for telecom applications & companies.
-It has therefore very high capabilities in concurrency & multi-threading and on the other hand lacks integrated support of concepts such as strings.
+It has very high capabilities in concurrency & multi-threading and on the other hand lacks integrated support of concepts such as strings.

 ## Environment & Installation